Horror Master John Carpenter Approves Odd Pairing To Head ‘Halloween’ Reboot

 First of all, Deadline has confirmed that David Gordon Green will direct the new version of Halloween while co-writing the script.
 Danny McBride, who worked on Eastbound & Down and Vice Principals with Green, will write it with him.

 Last year, Miramax announced that there would be a new version of Halloween on the way with John Carpenter as the executive producer of the series he created with Moustapha Akkad in 1978.
 As awesome as that is, it may be hard for fans to see the new duo doing a horror film.
-McBride said that this will not be made into a comedy and the horror genes will be respected.
+McBride said that this will not be made into a comedy and the horror genres will be respected.

 “David and I are thrilled to step outside of our comedic collaborations and dive into a dark and vicious horror.
 Nobody will be laughing.”